elixir-europe/biohackathon-projects-2021/projects/6/PAPER.md

 N. H. acknowledges funding from the Federal Ministry of Education and Research in Germany (BMBF) (grant number: FKZ 031A532B).

+The MolMeDB contribution was funded by ELIXIR CZ (project LM2018131).

 # References

 Leave this section blank, create a paper.bib with all your references.